 The COME IN approach consists of:

-The COME IN consortium is composed seven partners from six countries; among them countries that receive most refugees (“entrance countries ”), and countries where most refugees claim asylum (“target countries”).
+The COME IN consortium is composed out of seven partners from six countries, among them countries that receive most refugees (“entrance countries ”) and countries where most refugees claim asylum (“target countries”).

 - Co-funded by the European Commission under Erasmus+